Is #Cruelty-Free a Marketing Hype?

 What we do have, are laws that regulate animal testing as well as "Accreditation from the Association for Assessment and Accreditation of Laboratory Animal Care International, a non-governmental, nonprofit association, is regarded by the industry as the "gold standard" of accreditation."
 (4)

-So WHAT assurances does Leaping Bunny supply and where in the line of claim commands do they stand?
+So WHAT assurances do Leaping Bunny supply and wherein the line of claim commands do they stand?

-The "standard" that they apply to certify companies is, in short, a pledge(5) from the company and their suppliers and the requirement that they be audited upon request.
+The "standard" that they apply to certify companies is, in short, a pledge(5) from the company and their suppliers and the requirement that they are audited upon request.

 No up-front auditing.